heidmic/ROAR_NET_code_fest_solution_composition_modelling/lcs-solution-composition/README.md

 Each rule is made up of "local_predictions", which is a mapping of dataset entry and local prediction (Hint: ideally, the rule would predict the same value as in target values, but explainable local models usually make small deviations during fitting).
-When no value is suggested for a target instance, this means that a rule cannot be applied here.
+When no value is suggested for a target sample, this means that a rule cannot be applied here.
 The second part of each rule is "tau", which is an estimate of its quality and how much it should contribute towards global prediction.